MarwanDebbiche/post-tuto-deployment/blog-post/post.md

 ## Introduction

+*This started out as a challenge.
+With a <a href="http://marwandebbiche.com/">friend</a> of mine, we wanted to see if it was possible to build something and push it to production.
+In 3 weeks.
+This is our story.*

 In this post, we'll go through the necessary steps to build and deploy a machine learning application.
 This starts from data collection to deployment and the journey, as you'll see it, is exciting and fun 😀.

 Before we begin, let's have a look at the app we'll be building: